-You can report all activity you do at a moderate and vigorous level, as long as the activity is performed for at least 10 consecutive minutes.
-You can also include minutes you spend doing strengthening exercises.
+You can report all activity you do at a moderate and/or vigorous level, as well as minutes you spend doing strengthening exercises.

-Ifyou wear an activity tracker (wrist tracker or pedometer) you can start counting steps after you reach 6,000 steps in a day.
-Report 15 minutes of activity for every 2,000 steps you take above 6.000.
+If you wear an activity tracker (wrist tracker or pedometer) you can start counting steps after you reach 6,000 steps in a day.
+Report 15 minutes of activity for every 2,000 steps you take above 6,000.